boldare-lech/web-benchmark/README.md

 # web-benchmark
 Not everything from 'RECRUITMENT TASK' is DONE due priorities.
 There was a lot of work in commercial projects.
-But it should ne enough to show abilities.
+But it should be enough to show abilities.

 ##About
 Simple project for website benchmarking.